liamks/teachingVM/notes/ruby-on-rails/README.md

 ### Step 13.
 Deploy to Heroku

 Once you've created an account with Heroku, create a new app.
 In the deploy tab click on Github and authorize your account to be used by Heroku.
-Now you can deploy with a click of the button, or deploy everthime someone merges into master.
+Now you can deploy by simply clicking a button, or you can deploy everytime someone merges into master.